Orange County Employees Association: General Managers

 Jennifer (Muir) Beuthin, a former investigative reporter from the Orange County Register, now serves as OCEA's General Manager.

 Nick Berardino was OCEA's third general manager.
 A machine gunner in the Marines during the Vietnam War, Berardino has been an OCEA employee since 1978.
 Berardino was hired in 2004 as the union's third general manager to lead the professional staff of OCEA.
 During his career at OCEA, Berardino has served in multiple positions for the union and in 2011 he was appointed to the 32nd District Agricultural Association, Orange County Fair Board by California Gov. Jerry Brown.
 In 2010 he was awarded the Cesar E. Chavez Award, which is given to the most outstanding labor leader.
 He was also named "The Best Voice for the Little Guy" in 2011 by OC Weekly.

 Berardino is a controversial figure in Orange County politics and is known for his often belligerent approach to negotiations.
 During a contract negotiation session on January 5, 2014, Berardino became enraged at Orange County negotiator Bruce Barsook, called county supervisors "crooks", and yelled at him to leave the building.
 When Barsook got up to leave, Berardino stepped in front of him and chest-bumped Barsook.
 A few days later, the county filed formal assault charges against Berardino.

 John Hagland Sawyer takes over as OCEA's general manager, after his father John Hiatt Sawyer retires in 1999.
 Before his tenure as general manager, John Sawyer Jr. served as OCEA's general counsel.

 John Hiatt Sawyer was OCEA's first general manager.
 Sawyer, a graduate of the University of Michigan, joined OCEA in 1960 and turned it from a fraternal organization into the professional labor union it is today.
 During Sawyer's tenure at OCEA, the union negotiated health insurance for retired workers.
 The association was also among the first in the state to secure uniform retirement benefits for workers in the 1960s, instead of employees only getting what they paid into the system.

 Activities

 City of Costa Mesa

-OCEA represents employees in the city of Costa Mesa, who are part of the Costa Mesa City Employees Association.
+OCEA represents employees in the city of Costa Mesa, which is part of the Costa Mesa City Employees Association.
 In March 2011, the Costa Mesa City Council distributed layoff notices to more than 200 employees.
 The Costa Mesa employees and OCEA filed an injunction blocking the City of Costa Mesa from laying off employees and privatizing their jobs.
 Orange County Superior Court Judge Tam Nomoto Schumann ruled in favor of the employees.
 The defeat is named "Best Political Coup-2011" by OC Weekly.